David Schwarz (aviation inventor)

 David Schwarz (Schwarz Dávid; David Švarc, [dǎʋit ʃʋârt͡s]; 20 December 1850 – 13 January 1897) was a Hungarian aviation pioneer.
 He is known for creating an airship with a rigid envelope made entirely of metal.
 Schwarz died only months before the airship was flown.
 Some sources have claimed that Count Ferdinand Graf von Zeppelin purchased Schwarz's airship patent from his widow, a claim which has been disputed.
 He was the father of the opera and operetta soprano Vera Schwarz (1888–1964).

-Birth date and nationality
+Personal life

+Schwarz was born in Keszthely, Kingdom of Hungary, then part of the Austrian Empire He was a timber merchant raised in Županja, but he spent most of his life in Zagreb, Kingdom of Croatia-Slavonia.
+He was Jewish.

 Sources for his date of birth vary.
 The OCLC cites Rotem, Ẓ. giving it as 7 December 1850, while Brockhaus gives it as 20 December 1850 The OCLC, as well as Brockhaus, show Schwarz's place of birth as Zalaegerszeg, Hungary.

-Early life

-Schwarz was born in Keszthely, Kingdom of Hungary, then part of the Austrian Empire, the son of Jewish.
-He was a timber merchant raised in Županja, but he spent most of his life in Zagreb, Kingdom of Croatia-Slavonia.

 Although Schwarz had no special technical training, he became interested in technology and developed improvements for woodcutting machinery.